-Think about specific examples for each of the questions which demonstrates actions you have taken rather than talking about generalities or a hypothetical situation.
+Think about specific examples for each of the questions which demonstrates actions you have taken rather than talking in generalities or about a hypothetical situation.

 The STAR method

 A useful method for answering questions in an application or interview is the STAR technique.
 This technique gives a straightforward format that you can use to structure your response by outlining the Situation, Task, Action and Result.